 Are you in Pinterest?
 Pin it for later!

-My heartfelt thanks to Mr. Rey San Pedro of Isla Frontera de Pacifica Resort for inviting us and allowing us to have a memorable stay!
+Thank you Mr. Rey San Pedro of Isla Frontera de Pacifica Resort for inviting us!

 Disclaimer: While our stay was courtesy of the owners, all opinions expressed in this post are my own honest thoughts.
 Isla Frontera de Pacifica Resort has no control over this review.